-3.2 Contents
+3.2 Content

-For your graduation internship, you will complete a project in a company/organisation.
-The project must be approved by the study programme.
-The project products include both interim products and final products (see Paragraph 3.7).
-The final products will be assessed at the exit level of the programme competences or learning outcomes (for the ADEng).
+For your graduation internship, you will complete a project that must be approved by the study programme in a company/organisation.
+You will find specific conditions for this assignment, drawn up by the study programme, on the portal.
+The project products include interim products and final products (see Paragraph 3.7).
+The final products will be assessed at the exit level of the programme competences.

-Prior to the graduation internship, you will complete a preparation phase.
-This preparation phase will start no later than the beginning of the semester preceding the start date.
+The graduation is preceded by a preparation phase.
+This preparation phase will start no later than the start of the semester preceding the start date.
 Make sure you have all the necessary information about the graduation internship.
-The study programme will provide you with support during this phase, for example by organising an information session:
+The study programme will provide you with support during this phase, for instance, by organising an information session: